Jaywalking: Zimbabwe

-In Zimbabwe, jaywalking is illegal, as per the traffic laws gazetted in 2013 by the Ministry of Transport and Infrastructure Development.
-Disregarding designated crossing points or passing through red traffic lights carry a punishment of up to six months in jail or a US$20 fine, as part of the new Highway Code.
+In Zimbabwe, jaywalking is illegal, according to the traffic laws gazetted in 2013 by the Ministry of Transport and Infrastructure Development.
+Disregarding designated crossing points or passing through red traffic lights carries a punishment of up to six months in jail or a 7,238.00 Zimbabwean Dollars fine (i.e around $20), as part of the Highway Code.
 The code also deals with all road users; it used to emphasise rules for motorists and cyclists.

 Asia

 In many Asian countries, the low level of traffic control means that jaywalking is often more of a necessity to a pedestrian and is rarely punished except in major commercial hubs such as Singapore.
-In many countries like India and Vietnam, the level of traffic and the lack of knowledge and obedience to traffic safety rules makes it common for pedestrians to walk out into oncoming traffic and effectively "carve out" a route to the other side of the road.
+In many countries like India and Vietnam, the amount of traffic and the lack of knowledge and obedience to traffic safety rules makes it common for pedestrians to walk out into oncoming traffic and effectively "carve out" a route to the other side of the road.

-China
+Mainland China

 In recent years, jaywalking has become more strictly controlled in China as car traffic increased.
 Police have tested facial recognition to identify jaywalkers.
 The authorities applied a new method to deter jaywalkers by displaying their photo on large public screens in the area where the jaywalking occurred, to publicly shame any violator of pedestrian street rules.
 The system has flaws: the photo of the businesswoman Dong Mingzhu was displayed on those screens after the AI systems misinterpreted her appearance on a passing bus advertisement as a real person crossing the street in an illegal fashion.

-South Korea

-In Korea, it is illegal to cross the road outside of the crosswalk mark on a road with a crosswalk or to cross without following traffic lights on the crosswalk.
-On a crossing controlled by traffic light, pedestrians can cross only on green.
-Except for persons with physical disabilities, pedestrians must use the facilities to cross the roads with overpasses or underground sidewalks.
-Jaywalking is naturally prohibited on roads with pedestrian prohibition signs such as expressways.

-The fine for jaywalking is 20,000 won.

-However, pedestrians can cross a road which doesn't have any crosswalk.
-They also cross the intersection and near part of intersections without traffic lights at the shortest distance.
-The standard for not having a crosswalk is usually 200 meters.
-In addition, on roads that do not have a distinction between center lines or lanes, pedestrians can occupy the entire road, walk and cross.
-This is entirely legal and pedestrians are legally protected from cars.